 - a simple willingness to work hard.

 There is no way to make Latin simple; it’s hard, and though it offers real rewards commensurate with the investment of time and effort, there’s no way to learn it painlessly.
 Caesar is (or should be) reasonably accessible to students who have been through an intermediate course, but we will be covering his material at a pretty brisk clip.
-On the other hand, there’s no way to make Vergil an easy author.
-He is the complex product of an allusive and self-conscious poetic culture, still struggling out from under the shadow of a brutal civil war, and yet somewhat uncomfortable from an artistic standpoint about not being Greek.
-Vergil is not given to obvious exposition.
+On the other hand, even for very competent Latinists, Vergil is not an easy author.
+He is the complex product of an allusive and self-conscious poetic culture, still somewhat embarrassed about not being Greek.
+The Aeneid is a political poem in ways that Homeric epic is not, and politics was still a dangerous game in a state just emerging from a cascade of brutal civil wars.
+Some degree of obscurantism could save a poet’s life: Vergil is not given to obvious exposition.
 It’s not always clear that even he knew exactly what he was driving at; at spots he’s clearly struggling toward what he wants to say.
-On that basis, it isn’t surprising that we have to dig pretty deeply to follow him.
+On that basis, therefore, it isn’t surprising that we have to dig pretty deeply to follow him.
 Most of the time, he gives you the tools you need.
-He’s one of the greatest wordsmiths ever to grace any language, and once you attune your ear to the magic of his verse, it will change your perception, and you will see and hear things there that you could never pick up from translations, no matter how attentively you read them.
+The payoff is that he’s one of the greatest wordsmiths ever to grace any language, and once you attune your ear to the magic of his verse, it will change your perception, and you will see and hear things there that you can never pick up from translations, no matter how attentively you read them.